 Happy Elephant Valley in Chiang Mai, Thailand (soon to reopen under the name ChangChill)

 Happy Elephant Valley previously allowed tourists to ride, bathe and take selfies with elephants.
 However, with World Animal Protection’s help, they decided to transition to an elephant-friendly park—the first of its kind.
 Many of the elephants have been brought in from the logging industry and have suffered a cruel and intensive training process to become submissive.
 The transition will see the elephants able to behave as naturally as possible, freely roam in the valley, graze and bathe in rivers as tourists experience these wonders, standing at a safe distance.
-Did you know that elephants in the wild play together all their lives?
+Did you know that elephant in the wild play together all their lives?

 Related post: A Beginner’s Guide To Eco-friendly Travel

 Borneo Orangutan Survival Foundation (BOSF): Samboja Lestari Eco-Lodge in Indonesia

 BOSF is a leading orangutan rescue organization that takes in and cares for orangutans who have lost their habitat, been orphaned in the wild, used in the entertainment industry, or kept illegally as pets.
 BOSF’s Samboja Lestari site provides a home for some of these orangutans.
 Many live freely on seven designated man-made islands or Forest Schools.
 Tourists can stay at BOSF’s Samboja Lestari Eco-lodge nestled in a 1,850-hectare reserve of regenerating rainforest.

 Asociatia Milioane de Prieteni (AMP) Romanian bear sanctuary, partner sanctuary of World Animal Protection